dan2380/dreamifyImageUsingNeuralNet/README.md

 # Pre-requisite downloads

-If you don't already have tensorflow type the command into your terminal to install tensorflow: <br>
+install if you don't already have the required libraries

 ```
 pip install tensorflow
+pip install matplotlib
+pip install ipython
 ```

 # How to run

 1. Download required packages <br>
+2. Open dreamify.ipynb
-2. set path to the photos (can be located locally or via https link)
+3. set path to the photos (can be located locally or via https link)
-3. run program and dreamify photo
+4. Run cell from top to bottom and watch your photo become dreamified!

+# Next Steps

+Will work on a GUI for this project so its easier to use